Link Fraction Mixed Membership Reveals Community Diversity in Aggregated Social Networks: Methodology and Validation

 A key property of LFMM is that, due to the linearity of the formulation, it is consistent under aggregation.
 More specifically, it can be proven that for an aggregated set $S_x$, the sum of the mixed membership vectors $M_i$ of its constituent nodes results in the same values as computation of the mixed membership on the aggregated set $M_x$:

-This consistency is illustrated in Figure~\ref{fig:lfmm_schematic_paths}, which contrasts two potential computational pathways to arrive at the mixed membership values in the aggregate network.
+Equation (\ref{eq: conservation}) proves the consistency of LFMM across scales of aggregation.
+It is crucial to note that this is a statement of conservation of mixed membership sums, not a claim of statistical recovery of an unknown individual-level ground truth.
+This conservation is illustrated in Figure~\ref{fig:lfmm_schematic_paths}, which contrasts two potential computational pathways to arrive at the mixed membership values in the aggregate network.
 Starting from a disjoint community partition of the aggregated network, the first path (red arrow) represents the direct application of LFMM.
 The second path (black arrows) represents a theoretical process where the community partition is disaggregated to the individual-level network, LFMM is computed for every node, and then aggregated back.
 Because the definition of $M$ behaves linearly, these two pathways are mathematically equivalent.
 Consequently, computing membership on the aggregate is guaranteed to yield the exact same total mass as if we had access to the micro-level graph and summed the memberships of all constituent nodes.
 This property ensures that the method is robust against the specific scale of aggregation, a trait not shared by non-linear mixed membership definitions.

 A major caveat for this definition is that it is edge-centric, meaning that nodes with higher node degree/strength will play a larger role in the mixed membership of its aggregated set.
 For this case, the normalized forms $m_i$ and $m'_x$ were introduced.
 However, $m$ and $m'$ do not share the same relationship as $M$ and $M'$.
 Instead, $m'_x$ can be formulated as a weighted sum of nodes proportional to their strengths.